GrahamBenHarper/Chunk-Reassembly-For-CleanRip-2.0.0/README.md

-# CleanRip Chunk Reassembly
+# Chunk Reassembly for CleanRip 2.0.0 ISO Files (Version 1.01)
 This batch file takes Wii game ISO chunks produced by CleanRip 2.0.0 by emu_kidid and reassembles them into a functional game ISO file.
 It must be placed in the same directory as the file you'd like to reassemble.
-The script is self-explanatory and it can combine up to 16 chunks at once.
+The script will gently guide you through the reassembly process.
+This program does not delete your original chunks when it's finished because it's a good idea to check if your new ISO is functional before deleting the chunks.